Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Effective Hamiltonian for

-Already at second order, the effective Hamiltonian provides us with a lot of intuition about the dominant physical processes taking place in the quench dynamics of the system.
-At this order, \textit{any} allowed Fock state undergoes Rabi oscillations induced via the $XX+YY$ terms.
+At second order, the form of the effective Hamiltonian allows us to understand dominant physical processes taking place in the quench dynamics of the system.
+At this order, a Fock state is either completely frozen, or it undergoes Rabi oscillations induced via the $XX+YY$ terms.
 This effective Hamiltonian also suggests the consideration of a number of ``\textit{emergent}" constants of motion for a system with $2L$ degrees of freedom.
-It is worth mentioning that, for a deeper understanding, it should be explored whether one can explicitly cast the effective Hamiltonian up to second order in a Bethe integrable form, and will be addressed in a future study.
-For example, consider Eq.~(27) of the paper \cite{Zadnik_10.21468/SciPostPhysCore.4.2.010}, which has a lot of similarity with the dynamical terms of the second order effective Hamiltonian.
-In their work, they cast the ansatz wavefunction in a coordinate Bethe ansatz form.
-Interestingly, this structure of the Hamiltonian also has close similarity with Eq.~(2.10) of \cite{Chen_PhysRevB.103.214304}.
-The models studied in \cite{Zadnik_10.21468/SciPostPhysCore.4.2.010,Chen_PhysRevB.103.214304} both exhibit ``\textit{jamming}" and/or slow dynamics as a consequence of these additional conservation laws.
-The second-order effective Hamiltonian also gives rise to jamming and slow dynamics due to existence of the following extensive number of conservation laws (see Eq.~\eqref{eq:extensive_conservation_laws})
+It is worth mentioning that, for a deeper understanding, it should be explored whether one can explicitly cast the effective Hamiltonian up to second order in a Bethe integrable form.
+The second-order effective Hamiltonian also gives rise to slow dynamics due to existence of the following extensive number of conservation laws (see Eqs.~\eqref{eq:main:conservation_laws_Zpi},~\eqref{eq:main:conservation_laws_Qj}).
+Considering the conservation of the total energy, we have $L+2$ number of constants of motion, which suggests that the effective Hamiltonian (up to second order) is integrable, and it is possible to write down explicitly the eigenvalues and eigenvectors of $\hat{H}^{[2]}_{\text{eff}} = \hat{H}^{(0)}_{\text{eff}}+\hat{H}^{(2)}_{\text{eff}}$ in each charge sector labeled by the quantum numbers $\{z_{\pi},q_1,q_2,...,q_L\}$.
+In the following section, we present an outline for the process of enumeration of all the eigenvectors and the eigenvalues of $\hat{H}^{[2]}_{\text{eff}}$.